 If you are someone who doesn’t break down starch easily, there are plenty of ways to eat carbs but in a way that is much healthier!

 However, if you don’t enjoy or don’t have the time to produce your own products, there are a few simple ways to alter the nutritional value.
-The first being to freeze your bread before toasting it- this process turns some of the sugary starch into resistant starch, and feeds your heathly gut bacteria the energy that it needs, instead of feeding you.
+The first is to freeze your bread before toasting it- this process turns some of the sugary starch into resistant starch and feeds your healthy gut bacteria the energy that it needs, instead of feeding you.

 Scientists have discovered that other starchy carbs like pasta, rice and potatoes can be changed in this very simple way (freezing then cooking or re-heating) to make them better for us.
-They become less calorific as well as providing vital food for our good gut bacteria (The micribiome)
+They become less calorific as well as provide vital food for our good gut bacteria (The microbiome)

-If you’d like to find out more about ProLongevity or chat with Graham, just click here to book a free 15-minute consultation.
+If you’d like to learn more about ProLongevity or chat with Graham, just click here to book a free 15-minute consultation.
 He will guide you through the process and answer any questions you might have. www.prolongevity.co.uk/contactus